headforwards-spd/headforwards-website/src/pages/info-pages/software-cornwall-tdd-workshop-learnings.md

           the co-author (with Olve Maudal) of the Deep C/C++ slide deck (over 1 million views) and has had some C# books published.
 seo:
-  title: Software Cornwall TDD Workshop Learnings | Headforwards
+  title: Software Cornwall TDD Workshop Learnings
   description: Last week we were fortunate enough to be given the opportunity to
     attend Software Cornwall’s TDD workshop being run by Jon Jagger and Kevlin Henney.